dipahalder/slate-setter/README.md

 - **Budget-adjusted thresholds.** If you tell me your target opening, the red/amber/green thresholds could adapt to your scale.
 - **Side-by-side weekend comparison.** Analyzing one weekend at a time means a lot of clicking.
 A two- or three-weekend compare view would speed up the actual planning workflow.
 - **Screen velocity.** A film dropping 500 screens per week is less threatening than one holding flat, even at the same current count.
 Adding a trend line to the holdover signal would improve accuracy.
-- **Mobile layout.** Right now it's desktop-only.
-Most of the actual decision-making probably happens on a phone or tablet.